 Myriam Gilles specializes in class actions and aggregate litigation, and has written extensively on class action waivers in arbitration clauses.
 She also writes on structural reform litigation and tort law.
+She is the #5 most cited civil procedure professor in the country.
 Her articles have appeared in top law reviews, including Chicago, Columbia, Michigan, and Penn.
 Professor Gilles teaches Torts, Products Liability, Class Actions & Aggregate Litigation.
-In 2004, she was a visiting professor at the University of Virginia Law School and in 2005-06, was a fellow in the Program of Law and Public Affairs at Princeton University.
+She has testified before Congress on consumer protections.
+Professor Gilles served as Cardozo's vice dean from 2016 to 2018.
+She has been a visiting professor at the University of Virginia Law School and in 2005-06, was a fellow in the Program of Law and Public Affairs at Princeton University.

 “A Force Created”: The U.S. Chamber of Commerce and the Politics of Corporate Immunity

 129 Yale L. J. 1946 (2020)